This post may contain affiliate links, view our disclosure.

 close up of swedish meatball dinner on plate

 Italian meatballs are frequently flavored with Parmesan cheese, garlic, and herbs, like oregano, basil, thyme, and/or rosemary.
-Breadcrumbs and milk are commonly used as a filler.
+Breadcrumbs and milk are typically used as a filler.
 And it’s common to serve Italian meatballs with tomato sauce.

 However, Swedish meatballs feature warm aromatic spices like nutmeg and allspice with savory notes of onion.
 Bread mixed with cream is a classic filler, which adds richness and helps keep these meatballs soft and tender.
 Lastly, Swedish meatballs are served with a sauce that’s similar to a creamy beef gravy.